cthda/Youtube-Video-Downloader-with-GUI/README.md

 If you have the older pytube module,you need to upgrade it to the last version

-Otherwise it does not work
+Otherwise it will not probably work